 Masquerade, Make-up & Ensor

-MoMu celebrates the painters of fashion: the artistry of make-up and hair artists, in a multimedia exhibition in which light, colour, art, fashion and make-up come together.
+MoMu celebrates the painters of fashion: the artistry of make-up and hair artists.

 Visitor information